ClusterHQ/flocker/docs/labs/compose.rst

 Flocker with Compose
 ====================

-With Flocker as a Docker plugin, and with Compose ``volume-driver`` support, you can use Flocker together with Docker Compose.
+With the :ref:`Flocker Docker plugin <labs-docker-plugin>`, and with Compose support for the ``volume_driver``, you can use Flocker together with Docker Compose.

-First, you need to install Flocker and the Flocker Docker Plugin.
+First, you need to :ref:`install Flocker <labs-installer>` and the :ref:`Flocker Docker plugin <labs-docker-plugin>`.
 You can use our experimental  :ref:`Flocker Installer <labs-installer>` to do this.

 Then, you need a version of compose that supports Flocker volumes.

-Run the following command to do this:
+Run the following command to do this (this branch that will be installed corresponds to `this pull request <https://github.com/docker/compose/pull/1502>`_):

 .. prompt:: bash $